fullersr/grassroots-for-real/Docs/ThisIsWhatGrassrootsLooksLike.md

 The internet is less open these days, but it still offers a solution, and grass roots groups have yet to make good use of it.

 Despite all the talk of netroots, modern web capabilities have left grassroots groups stranded.
 Resistance movements are working with Google groups, small sites and independently maintained email lists.
-Worse still is the lack of any real infrastructure for inter-organizational collaboration.
-And finally, facilities available for the individual to assemble resources are themselves scattered among many calendars, many URLs, and many messages in the inbox -- or spam folder.
+These are useful but insufficient.
+They lack any real infrastructure for inter-organizational collaboration, and facilities available for the individual to assemble resources are themselves scattered among many calendars, many URLs, and many messages in the inbox.
 The signal-to-noise ratio is quite small.

-But the world has moved on to dynamic, user-centered, mobile-friendly apps.
+The world has moved on to dynamic, user-centered, mobile-friendly apps.
 The work to develop these is often beyond the scope of groups that are largely volunteer-base.
-So grass roots organizations are disadvantaged and must either pony up for hosted capabilities or rely on donated IT time, the latter tending to lead to one-off, poorly maintained solutions.
-And this doesn't even touch on the topic of big data analytics, which the big money interests have effectively deployed but which are out of the reach currently of the grass roots efforts.
+This leaves grass roots organizations disadvantaged.
+They must either pony up for hosted capabilities or rely on donated IT time, the latter tending to lead to one-off, poorly maintained solutions.

+Further there is the issue of big data analytics, which the oligarchy has effectively deployed for their own purposes.
+That capability -- to use it for our own purposes -- is out of the reach of most grass roots efforts.

 ### The fallacy of scarce resources <a name = "fallacy_of_scarce_resources" />
+It is wrong for progressive groups to compete for email addresses and dollars.
+Doing that undermines grass roots activism.

 *   Tuesday: Knock, knock, knock. _Do you care about clean lakes?
 Sign the petition to address pesticide runoff.
-Could you please donate $20, $50, $80 to Save the Lakes?_
+Could you please donate $20, $50, $80 to save the Lakes?_
 *   Wednesday: Knock, knock, knock: _Do you care about the honeybees?
 Sign the petition to control the use of these chemicals.
 Could you please donate $20, $50, $80 to save the bees?_

-You get the picture.
-Many people care about all of these things, but have little to give and want to plan their gifts as well as their engagements carefully.
-Why must advocacy groups compete for the individual's money?
-This kind of thing is adequate at best only when the population is passive and unorganized.
-But in the current environment, people are desperate to organize, desperate to engage more fully, desperate to have their energy put to effective use.
+Many people care about both of these things along with a host of others, but have little to give and want to plan their gifts as well as their engagements carefully.
+This kind of thing is adequate at best only as a last resort and when the population is passive and unorganized.
+But in the current environment, people are desperate to organize, desperate to engage more fully, desperate to have their energy (including money) put to effective use.
+How can signing those petitions and being deluged with more hectoring email help us take meaningful action?

- Obviously gun rights groups compete with gun control groups; anti-choice groups compete with pro-choice groups.
-That is perfectly understandable.
-But bees and ground water?
-That just doesn't make sense!

- In this example the bees group is competing with the ground water group when their interests should in fact be convergent.
-If the person signs both petitions, she will likely be put on both mailing lists leading to countless nuisance messages none of which really help her take meaningful action.

- Even worse, some national groups will not share information with their state and local chapters.
-I donate a sum of money and join the National Campaign for Justice (fictional name).
-By doing so, I assume that connects me with the State Campaign for Justice.
-But no. That may not be true.
+ What is worse, some national groups will not share information with their state and local chapters.
+If a person joins a national progressive group, she would logically assume to participate in local events of that chapter.
+But, surprisingly, that may not be the case.
 At least one national group will not release its membership roles to the local, even on an opt-in basis.

  This is a failed model.